-'Pure' oil is refined from olives of high acidity, perhaps because they dropped from the tree and burst open on the ground, or stored too long before pressing.
-All the impurities are removed chemically -- along with its flavor.
+'Pure' olive oil is refined from olives of high acidity, perhaps because they dropped from the tree and burst open on the ground, or stored too long before pressing.
+All the impurities are removed chemically - along with its flavor.
 They then add some extra virgin oil to give it some taste.
 This cheaper oil is only suitable for frying.
 Sometimes this is just labelled as simply 'olive oil'.

 Virgin olive oil